Davion Mitchell awarded key to Hinesville, official Liberty County holiday in homecoming return

 All of his hard work was rewarded by receiving a key to the city of Hinesville, as well as a county-wide holiday made in his honor.

-“Therefor be resolved, Liberty County Commission officially declares April 15th, 2021 as Davion Mitchell Day in Liberty County,” said Donald Lovett, Chairman of Liberty County Commissions.
+“Therefore be resolved, Liberty County Commission officially declares April 15, 2021, as Davion Mitchell Day in Liberty County,” said Donald Lovett, commission chairman.

 Friends, family and coaches gave their remarks and well-wishes to Mitchell.
-Jimmy Martin, Director of the Liberty County Recreation Department, shared his memories of watching Davion succeed over the years.
+Jimmy Martin, director of the Liberty County Recreation Department, shared his memories of watching Mitchell succeed over the years.

 “He won an AAU national championship as a 7th grader.
 He won the GSA state championship as a senior here at Liberty County, and now, a NCAA Men’s Basketball national championship with the Baylor Bears,” said Martin.

-For Mitchell, the community outreach is something he’s always dreamed of, but for now, he has his eyes set on Brooklyn, New York.
-The location of the 2021 NBA Draft.
+For Mitchell, community outreach is something he’s always dreamed of, but for now, he has his eyes set on Brooklyn, New York — the location of the 2021 NBA Draft.